pythseq/gigadb-website/docs/DOCKER.md

 ### Test FTP file upload by user2:

-There are a number of ftp user accounts which can be used to test file upload into the VSFTPD server.
+There are a number of pre-configured ftp user accounts which can be used to test file upload into the VSFTPD server.
 ```bash
 $ ftp 172.20.0.4
 Connected to 172.20.0.4